 - Listen carefully for computer errors in the form of beeps.
-Record the number of beeps and their pattern then check the "Beep Code" descriptions in Chapter 7 for recommended actions. - After your computer completes the POST, press [F8] to check each line of the AUTOEXEC.BAT and CONFIG.SYS files.
-Answer Yes to allow each line to execute.
+Record the number of beeps and their pattern then check the "Beep Code" descriptions in Chapter 7 for recommended actions. - After your computer completes the POST, press [F8] to check each line of the AUTOEXEC.BAT and CONFIG.SYS files (AUTOEXEC.NT and CONFIG.NT files for Windows NT Workstation).
+Answeyes to allow each line to execute.
 If an error message appears, record it and then refer to Chapter 7, "Error Messages," for recommended actions.